 Customer segmentation defines the different groups of people or organizations a company aims to reach or serve.

 A SWOT analysis is a quick way of examining your organization by looking at the internal strengths and weaknesses in relation to the external opportunities and threats.
-By creating a SWOT analysis, you can see all the important factors affecting your organization together in one place.
-It’s easy to read, easy to communicate, and easy to create.
-Take the Strengths, Weaknesses, Opportunities and Threats you developed earlier, review, prioritize and combine like terms.
-The SWOT analysis helps you ask, and answer, the following questions: “How do you….”
+Creating a SWOT analysis lets you see all the important factors affecting your organization together in one place.

 Want More?
 Deep Dive Into the “Developing Your Strategy” How-To Guide.